Silver Spring, MD

 Ability to Succeed in a Not-for-Profit Environment: Demonstrated experience working successfully within a highly collaborative and collegial organization.
 Comfort rolling one’s sleeves up and engaging in day-to-day operations.
 Passion for and commitment to ESDCMDVA’s mission

-- Experience working with or managing the care of adults, children, couples, and families
+· Experience working with or managing the care of adults, children, couples, or families

-- Experience and training in providing cognitive behavioral therapy required
+· Experience and training in providing cognitive behavioral therapy required.
+Preferred experience in short-term targeted therapy models.

 Click HERE to Apply Now!